griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 **Variants Review Files**

-- **variants.final.annotated.tsv** - > used to verify that Immuno variants were also called by CLE pipeline
+- **variants.final.annotated.tsv** - > used to verify that ImmunoNX variants were also called by CLE pipeline

 **pVACseq Review Files**